GameServerManagers/LinuxGSM-Docs/Installer.md

 ### Missing packages

-Some of your don't install packages properly.
-You're gonna have some trouble.
-Install them.
-Just do it.
+You may not of installed all the required dependencies to run the server.
 Go on the desired server page of [http://gameservermanagers.com/](http://gameservermanagers.com/), then select your distro, to know all packages you need to install.

 ### Not enough disk space
-This title is pretty self explanatory, check your remaining disk space.
+Check your remaining disk space.
-To check your disk remaining space, use :
+To check your disk remaining space, use:

-`df -h`
+`df -h` or `./gameserver details

-Also, make sure the folder you're installing your game in actually belongs to the right user :

-`ls -al`

-If not, use some chown commands.
-Login to root, then run this command, replacing "username" by your actual username :

-`chown -R username:username /home/username`

 ### DNS Issue